 The RPTCS controller supports two communication interfaces: standard Modbus RTU or available Modbus TCP/IP via 10/100 Base-T Ethernet.
 An external USB communication port on the controller’s faceplate allows fast, easy connection to a laptop.

 Access RPTCS Control Remotely Through the Web

 Controller design accommodates the addition of accessories, including the DTWG Web Server Communications Gateway.
 With the DTWG Gateway, the RPTCS can also accommodate web-based digital and analog I/O serial communications over industrial fieldbus networks using other protocols.
 For more information on the DTWG Gateway, click here.

-For a brochure for the RPTCS, click here.
+For a Fact Sheet for the RPTCS, click here.

 For a PDF version of the RPTCS User Manual, click here.